Ty France Player Props: Mariners vs. Tigers

 Ty France At The Plate

-- In 31.4% of his games this year, France has picked up at least one RBI.
-In seven of those games (8.1%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.
+- In 31.0% of his games this season, France has had at least one RBI.
+He's picked up more than one in 8.0% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.